Nihiliaan/Extension-Dice/README.md

 ### Via the function tool

+Disabled by default.
+To enable, go to extension settings, find "D&D Dice" and enable the "Use function tool" option.

 Requires a comptabile Chat Completion backend.
 See [Function Calling](https://docs.sillytavern.app/for-contributors/function-calling/) for more information.

 To roll the dice, just ask for it.
 For example: